Scams and Frauds to Avoid

-Business owners, like consumers, are subject to a number of scams and frauds.
-Being forewarned helps you to avoid this tricksters.
+Business owners, like consumers, are subject to several scams and frauds.
+Being forewarned helps you to avoid these tricksters.
 In this article, we'll look at some of the most common recent scams and frauds against businesses or those trying to start a business.

-Update January 2017: The IRS has issued an alert for businesses that have employees, about a new phishing (false email) scam involving W-2s.
+A new (2017) scam targets businesses with employees, and it involves W-2 forms.
 The schemes are focused on company payroll departments, hoping to get personal information about employees.

 This scam affects small business owners who register their businesses with their state as an LLC, corporation, or partnership.

-I recently moved my business registration to a new state.
-Within a few weeks I received several pieces of mail—on the same day!
-Both were telling me I had to pay more to register my business.
+Here's an example: A business owner moved her business registration to a new state.
+Within a few weeks, she received several pieces of mail—on the same day!
+Both were telling her that she had to pay more to register her business.
+Not true!

-The first mail was from the "Labor Compliance Department" telling me I had to pay $84 to post a "current compliant labor law poster in the workplace."
+The first mail was from the "Labor Compliance Department" requiring her to pay $84 to post a "current compliant labor law poster in the workplace."
 The letter spelled out the penalties and risks for non-compliance, including "potential fines in excess of $17,000 per instance."

-The second mail was from the "Certificate Filing Service," telling me I had to "attain your elective Florida Certificate of Status and corporate agreement templates."
-This one would cost me $68.42.
-But I don't need this form.
-Again, I can get any forms I need from the state secretary of state for nothing or a very minimal charge.
+The second mail was from the "Certificate Filing Service," telling her she had to "attain [her] elective Florida Certificate of Status and corporate agreement templates."
+This one would cost $68.42.
+Hoever, she can get all the corporate formation documents and forms from the state secretary of state for free or a very minimal charge.

 Don't fall for scams like this.
 If you get something in the mail or through email that asks for money, look carefully.
 The sender must identify itself as "not a government agency."
 Do some research.
-I'll guarantee you'll find any required forms on the website of the appropriate agency.
+Check the return address and the logo.
+Many scammers try to mimic the official logo of the agency.
+You'll find any required forms on the website of the appropriate agency.

 In this scam, someone searches online for "employer ID number registration" and finds a site that appears to be the IRS and that "helps" complete the SS-4 form (the Employer ID Number (EIN) application).
-Then, at the end, the user is required to register and pay to "submit" the application to the IRS.
+Then, at the end of the process, the user must register and pay to "submit" the application to the IRS.

 Other OSHA scams include an "inspector" claiming to be from OSHA and trying to get you to pay fines and penalties or OSHA kits.

-This one isn't from a state or federal agency, but from an individual.
-The person claims to have trademarked a name similar to your business trademark and warns you that you must cease using the name.
+This one isn't from a state or federal agency but an individual.
+The person claims to have trademarked a name similar to your business trademark and warns you that you must cease and desist from using the name.
 Of course, there is a threat of court, but the sender says you can avoid a trial by paying off the sender.

 How to Avoid These Scams and Frauds